-Boston Children's Hospital (BCH) is the primary pediatric teaching facility of Harvard Medical School in Boston, Massachusetts.
+Boston Children's Hospital (BCH) is the primary pediatric teaching hospital of Harvard Medical School in Boston, Massachusetts.
 BCH has consistently been a leader among children's hospitals in the United States.
+With more than 40 clinical departments and 258 specialized clinical programs, BCH is one of the largest pediatric medical centers in the nation.
+It is also home to the world's largest pediatric research enterprise and the leading recipient of pediatric research funding from the National Institutes of Health.
 Our Internship Program in Health Service Psychology is completely contained within this large teaching, research, and service facility.
-The mission of the hospital and program are as follows:
+The mission of the hospital, department, and program are as follows: